 In April 2021, the Company's board of directors adopted, and in June 2021, the Company's stockholders approved, the 2021 Plan, which became effective at the time of the execution of the underwriting agreement related to the Company's IPO.
 The 2021 Plan provides for the grant of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock awards, restricted stock units ("RSUs") awards, performance awards, and other forms of awards to employees, directors, and consultants, including employees and consultants of the Company's affiliates.
 A total of 25,812,876 shares of the Company's Class A common stock have been reserved for future issuance under the 2021 Plan in addition to (i) the shares that remained available for grant of future awards under the 2014 Plan at the time the 2021 Plan became effective, (ii) shares underlying outstanding stock awards granted under the 2014 Plan that expire, or are forfeited, cancelled, or reacquired, as described above, and (iii) any automatic increases in the number of shares of Class A common stock reserved for future issuance under this plan.
+On January 1, 2024, the shares available for grant under the 2021 Plan were automatically increased by 15,575,577 shares pursuant to the 2021 Plan.

 In April 2021, the Company's board of directors adopted, and in June 2021, the Company's stockholders approved, the 2021 Employee Stock Purchase Plan (the "2021 ESPP"), which became effective at the time of the execution of the underwriting agreement related to the Company's IPO.
 The 2021 ESPP authorizes the issuance of shares of Class A common stock pursuant to purchase rights granted to employees.
 A total of 5,162,575 shares of the Company's Class A common stock have been reserved for future issuance under the 2021 ESPP, in addition to any automatic increases in the number of shares of Class A common stock reserved for future issuance under this plan.
+On January 1, 2024, the shares available for grant under the 2021 ESPP were automatically increased by 3,115,115 shares pursuant to the 2021 ESPP.

-Except for the initial offering period, the 2021 ESPP provides for 12-month offering periods beginning February 16 and August 16 of each year, and each offering period consists of two six-month purchase periods.
-The initial offering period began on June 24, 2021 and ended on August 15, 2022.
-The initial offering consisted of two purchase periods, with the first purchase period ending on February 15, 2022 and the second purchase period ending on August 15, 2022.
-The price at which Class A common stock is purchased under the 2021 ESPP is equal to 85% of the lesser of (1) the fair market value of the Company's Class A common stock on the offering date or (2) the fair market value of the Company's Class A common stock on the purchase date.
+Except for the initial offering period, the 2021 ESPP provides for 12-month offering periods generally beginning on February 16 and August 16 of each year, and each offering period consists of two six-month purchase periods.
+The price at which Class A common stock is purchased under the 2021 ESPP is equal to 85% of the lesser of (1) the fair market value of the Company's Class A common stock on the purchase date

 The 2021 ESPP offers a rollover feature pursuant to which, if the fair market value of a share of Class A common stock on the first trading day of a new purchase period is lower than the fair market value on the offering date, that offering period will terminate and participants will be automatically enrolled in a new 12-month offering period.
-ESPP rollovers occurred in August 2022 and February 2023, which triggered new 12-month offering periods and resulted in immaterial incremental stock-based compensation expense to be recognized over the remaining requisite service period.
+ESPP rollovers occurred in August 2022 and February 2023, which triggered new 12-month offering periods and resulted in immaterial incremental stock-based compensation expense to be recognized over the remaining requisite service periods.